 - City of Austin Proclamation: Children's Mental Health Awareness Day.

 - "Start Strong Austin" announcement by SafePlace of grant awarded by the Robert Wood Johnson Foundation.

 - Children and Youth Art exhibit-Austin City Hall Atrium, including preschool, middle school, and high school student art.

 - "Stomp out Stigma" creative art activity.

-- Green Ribbon Campaign- sponsored by The Children's Partnership.
+Other activities: Green Ribbon Campaign - sponsored by The Children's Partnership.
 Green ribbons are worn during the month of May to raise awareness around mental health and inspire action to meet the prevention and treatment needs of children, youth, and adults with mental health needs.

 Children's Mental Health Awareness Proclamations

 - City of Austin - May 7, 2009, at Austin City Hall

 - Travis County Commissioner's Court Proclamation - May 5, 2009, at 9:00am.